 SportUni offers access to diverse sports facilities, such as gyms, group exercise studios and indoor and outdoor courts on all three campuses.
 University maintains extensive and modern facilities for sport and exercise.
 In addition, there are popular student sports clubs that are a good way to meet like-minded students.

 Tampere University has a very active student union.
 All Bachelor and Master level degree students are members of the Union and are entitled to a number of student benefits, for example discounts in the national and local public transport.The Student Union is also active in the university, and students have a right defined by law to take part in the university governance.
-The student union also has various clubs and societies, which organize activities from student parties to board game nights and excursions to development aid.
+The student union also has various clubs and societies, which organise activities from student parties to board game nights and excursions to development aid.